-Canceling an Encounter Card represents using the hard-fought experience your Hero has gained to avoid danger.
+Canceling an Encounter Card represents using the hard-fought experience you've gained to avoid danger.
 For example, your Hero spots a Trap and disables it before it activates, or avoids an Event before it inflicts any injuries.

 Whenever you draw an Encounter Card, you can spend a total of 5 Experience Points to cancel it.
-The Monster Cards you choose from your Experience Point pile must add up to at least 5 Experience Points.
+The Monster Cards you choose from your Experience Point Pile must add up to at least 5 Experience Points.
 Discard the cards after you spend them.
 You can't use any excess points from one cancellation in a later turn.

 When you cancel an Encounter Card, discard it and ignore its effects.
-You can only cancel an Encounter Card when you draw it.
+You can only cancel a card when you draw it.
 Once the card comes into play, you cannot cancel it on a later turn.

-Example: There are three Monsters worth 3 Experience each and one Monster worth 2 Experience in the Heroes' Experience Pile.
+Example: You have three Monsters worth 3 Experience and one Monster worth 2 Experience in the Heroes' Experience Point Pile.
 If you want to cancel an Encounter Card, you could spend one 3-point Monster Card and the 2-point Monster Card.
-That would leave you with two 3-point Monster Cards in the pile.
+That would leave you with two 3-point Monster Cards.
 If you then wanted to cancel another Encounter Card, you would have to spend the two 3-point Monsters.
 Even though you have 6 total Experience Points and need to spend only 5, you don't have the right mix of cards to make exactly 5.
 The extra point is wasted and both cards are discarded, though you still cancel the Encounter Card.